Cognitive Behavioral Therapy

 Types Of Cognitive Behavioral Therapy (CBT)

-At its core, cognitive behavioral therapy comprises different strategies and techniques aimed at addressing the relationship between thinking patterns, emotions, and behaviors.
-Different types of psychotherapies and self-help practices can utilize this approach.
+Cognitive behavioral therapy uses certain strategies and techniques to identify and reshape maladaptive thinking patterns.
+Different psychotherapies and self-help practices utilize this approach as well.
 Some of them are:

-Rational Emotive Behavior Therapy (REBT) –
+Rational Emotive Behavior Therapy (REBT):

-Dialectical Behavior Therapy (DBT) –
+Dialectical Behavior Therapy (DBT):

-Recognizes destructive thinking patterns and behaviors, and treats them using a wide variety of techniques like mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness.
+Dialectical Behavior Therapy (DBT) acknowledges destructive thinking patterns and behaviors, and uses techniques like mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness to change them.

 What All Conditions Are Treated In Cognitive Behavioral Therapy (CBT)?